next-multilingual/next-multilingual/docs/design-decisions.md

 Normally once your business grows and you have frequent localization needs, you will hire a Language Service Provider (LSP).
 Depending on the LSP they will support different languages and you might even need to hire multiple LSPs depending on your needs.

 LSPs use Translation Management Systems (TMS).
 This is the equivalent of an ERP, but for localization.
 It manages each project, which linguist is it assigned to, and track the cost, either per hour or word depending on the agreement.
 Most TMSes are commercial (paid) products and can be quite complex to manage.
 They try to support as many file types as possible so that out of the box, LSPs can focus on their core business: translation.
 When a file is following i18n best practice, the TMS will also store translations in a cache, called translation memory (TM).
 This is useful, because if you send the same file multiple time (adding messages during the development cycle), linguists will not have to re-translate messages that have already been translated.
 The TM help reduce the cost and time of translation.
 When you send a file to be translated, it will analyse it and check which segment (typically a sentence) can be found in the TM.
 When there is a perfect match, called "in context exact match" or "ICE match", translation will not be required.
-TMSes are quite flexible and allow different configurations to determine what is an ICE match, but the most common configuration use the message key.
+TMSes are quite flexible and allow different configurations to determine what is an ICE match, but the most common configuration uses the message key.
 Meaning if the source key and source message is found in the TM, all translations will be ICE matches.
 Therefore, it is critical to have unique keys.
 If you use simple keys, and have small messages, it would be easy to have duplicate entries in the TM, meaning the same source key and message would have multiple translations.
 If this happens, it can have negative impact on cost as those TMs entries will no longer be ICE matches and will require linguist intervention.

-Most TMSes are document-base (file-based) - on other words they expect a file as a document to translate.
+Most TMSes are document-based (file-based) - in other words they expect a file as a document to translate.
 Supporting different file types might sound simple, but it's not.
 Here are scenarios to illustrate this complexity:

 - A marketing team wants to translate their ad campaigns that they managed in Excel files that include multiple tabs and macros.
-The TMS does not support the input file natively and, the LPS must ask their localization program manager to modify the file before it is sent to the TMS, and when translations are sent back, to manually re-integrate the changes.
+The TMS does not support the input file natively and, the LSP must ask their localization program manager to modify the file before it is sent to the TMS, and when translations are sent back, to manually re-integrate the changes.
 This can cause hours of manual work simply because the input file is not compatible.
 It also can cause quality issues as many manual steps are required and steps can easily be missed.
-- Your CMS export its content in JSON files.
+- Your CMS exports its content in JSON files.
 For some reason the JSON file contains non-translatable data and keys are also not unique because of how the schema is built.
 This is preventing the TMS to use translation memory and increases the translation cost.

 ### File formats